mbleichner/x4-warehouse-fleets/readme.md

 ## Known Problems

-- When selecting the service area of a fleet, the game UI sometimes crashes and resets itself.
+- When defining the targets of a newly created fleet, the game UI sometimes crashes and resets itself.
 I have no idea why this happens.
 Seems to be a bug in the game.
 It is recommended to save before editing this parameter.
 - When creating a new WarehouseFleet, the account threshold parameter is initalized with a default value.
 Remember to always adjust this value before saving, because it will be synced to all other fleets.
 - Setting up the trades of the warehouses is a bit tedious at the moment, because it has to be done one by one in each warehouse.
 I don't know if there is a good solution to this problem.